-B. Request for Non-Covered Services for Enrollees 21 Years Old and Older
+Request for Non-Covered Services for Enrollees 21 Years Old and Older

 For enrollees who are 21 years old or older, an appeal may only be filed regarding the denial of a service that is covered under Medicaid.
-Any request for a non-covered service must be directed to DVHA.
-A subsequent DVHA denial to cover such service cannot be appealed using the internal DVHA process, but may be appealed through the fair hearing process.
+Any request for a non-covered service must be directed to DVHA for its exceptions request process.
+Pursuant to HCAR 8.100, a subsequent DVHA denial to cover such service cannot be appealed using DVHA's internal appeal process, but may be appealed through the State fair hearing process.

-C. Medicaid Financial Eligibility and Premium Determinations
+• Medicaid Financial Eligibility and Premium Determinations

-If a beneficiary files an appeal regarding only a Medicaid financial eligibility or premium determination, the entity that receives the appeal will forward it to the AHS eligibility division.
-They will then notify the beneficiary in writing that the issue has been forwarded to and will be resolved by AHS.
-These appeals will not be addressed through the DVHA appeal process and will be considered a request for fair hearing as of the date DVHA received it.
+If a beneficiary files an appeal regarding only a Medicaid financial eligibility or premium determination, the entity that receives the appeal will forward it to the Medicaid eligibility division.
+They will then notify the beneficiary in writing that the issue has been forwarded to and will be resolved by the Medicaid eligibility division.
+These appeals will not be addressed through the DVHA internal appeal process and will be considered a request for State fair hearing as of the date DVHA received it.

-D. Filing of Appeals
+• Filing of Internal Appeals

-Beneficiaries may file appeals orally or in writing for any DVHA action; an oral appeal must be followed by a written, signed appeal, unless the beneficiary has requested an expedited appeal.
-Oral inquiries to appeal an action are treated as appeals to establish the earliest possible filing date.
-Providers and representatives of the beneficiary may initiate appeals, with the beneficiary's written consent.
-Appeals of actions must be filed with DVHA within 90 days of the date of the DVHA notice of action.
-The date of the appeal, if mailed, is the postmark date.
+Beneficiaries may file internal appeals orally or in writing for any DVHA adverse benefit determination; an oral internal appeal must be followed by a written, signed appeal, unless the beneficiary has requested an expedited appeal.
+DVHA has discretion to find that a beneficiary has good cause for not following an oral appeal with a written appeal.
+Oral inquiries to an internal appeal of an adverse benefit determination are treated as appeals to establish the earliest possible filing date.
+Providers and authorized representatives of the beneficiary may initiate internal appeals, with the beneficiary's written consent.
+Internal appeals of adverse benefit determinations must be filed with DVHA within 60 days of the date that DVHA mailed the notice of adverse benefit determination.
+The date of the internal appeal, if mailed, and the date that DVHA mailed the notice of adverse benefit determination is the postmark date.
+The postmark date is one business day after the date of the notice.

-The appeal process will include assistance by staff members of DVHA with the support of the AHS Medicaid Policy Unit, as needed, to the beneficiary to initiate and participate in the appeal, including but not limited to completing forms, providing auxiliary aids such as interpreter services and toll-free numbers that have adequate TTY/TTD capability.
+The appeal process will include assistance by staff members of DVHA with the support of the Health Care Appeals Team as needed, to the beneficiary to initiate and participate in the appeal.
+Assistance required by HCAR 8.100.4(g) includes but is not limited to completing forms, providing auxiliary aids such as interpreter services, having toll-free numbers that have adequate TTY/TTD capability, and help filing a request for a State fair hearing to any beneficiary who wrongly files a request for review with the Human Services Board prior to exhaustion of the internal appeal.
 Beneficiaries will not be subject to retribution or retaliation for appealing an action.
-Demonstration enrollees may seek assistance from the Long-Term Care Ombudsman and/or other independent advocate designated by the State.
+Beneficiaries may seek assistance from the Long-Term Care Ombudsman, the Health Care Advocate, and/or another entity.

-E. Written Acknowledgment
+• Written Acknowledgment

-Written acknowledgment of the appeal shall be mailed within five calendar days of receipt by the part of the department that receives the appeal.
+Written acknowledgment of the internal appeal shall be mailed within five calendar days of receipt by the part of the department that receives the appeal.

-If a beneficiary files an appeal with the wrong entity, that entity will notify the beneficiary in writing in order to acknowledge the appeal.
+If a beneficiary files an internal appeal with the wrong entity, that entity will notify the beneficiary in writing in order to acknowledge the appeal.
 This written acknowledgment shall explain that the issue has been forwarded to the correct division within AHS, identify the division to which it has been forwarded, and explain that the appeal will be addressed by that division.
-This does not extend the deadline by which appeals must be determined.
+This does not extend the deadline by which internal appeals must be determined.

-F. Withdrawal of Appeals
+Withdrawal of Appeals